ModGardenEvent/barricade/README.md

 This mod also changes barrier and light block rendering, to be friendlier to directional based barriers.

+## Client-side Only
+This mod is able to run on clients without having it on the server.
+When run like this, the mod will only apply the rendering functionalities to any block with the `barricade:operator` loader json.
+If you wish to implement this model type for your own barriers in a resource pack, copy from the models found in the mod's source.

+You may specify which items activate rendering by adding/modifying json found in `assets/<namespace>/barricade/operator_items`.

 ## The Barriers
 This mod adds three barrier block types, Directional, Entity, and Advanced Barrier blocks.
 Directional barriers block movement from specific directions, whereas entity barriers block specific types of entities.